binxio/aws-maintenance-window-reporter/README.md

 ```

 ## Environment
+- DD_API_KEY

-DD_API_KEY   - specifies the Datadog API key. if the value has the prefix ssm:// the api key will be
+  Specifies the Datadog API key. if the value has the prefix ssm:// the api key will be  retrieved
-               retrieved by name the SSM Parameter Store eg (ssm://datadog-api-key)
+  by name the SSM Parameter Store eg (ssm://datadog-api-key)

+- DATADOG_TAGS

-DATADOG_TAGS - additional datadog tags to add to the metric in the form key:value,key2:value,...
+  additional datadog tags to add to the metric in the form key:value,key2:value,...

 ## Alternatives
 The AWS Health services also provides insight into scheduled changes.
 The AWS Health API